Degeneracy of Planar Central Configurations in the $N$-Body Problem: Introduction

-Gannaway (\cite{Gannaway1981}, 1981) and Arenstorf (\cite{Arenstorf1982}, 1982) presented the analytical studies of degeneracy and bifurcations in a restricted four-body central configuration with three arbitrary masses and a fourth small one.
-It was shown that each three-body collinear central configuration generates exactly two non-collinear central configurations (besides four collinear ones) of four bodies with small $m_4\geq 0$; and that any three-body equilateral triangle central configuration generates exactly $8$, $9$ or $10$ (depending on the primary masses $m_1, m_2, m_3$) planar four-body central configurations with $m_4=0$.
+Gannaway (\cite{Gannaway1981}, 1981) and Arenstorf (\cite{Arenstorf1982}, 1982) presented the analytical studies of degeneracy and bifurcations in a planar restricted $4$-body central configuration with three arbitrary masses and a fourth small one.
+It was shown that each $3$-body collinear central configuration generates exactly two non-collinear central configurations (besides four collinear ones) of four bodies with small $m_4\geq 0$; and that any $3$-body equilateral triangle central configuration generates exactly $8$, $9$ or $10$ (depending on the primary masses $m_1, m_2, m_3$) planar four-body central configurations with $m_4=0$.
+Besides this, Barros and Leandro (\cite{BL2011, BL2014}, 2011, 2014) also proved that for the planar restricted $4$-body problem the set of degenerate central configurations form a simple closed analytic curve confirming a numerical conclusion by Pedersen (\cite{P1944}, 1944), and the bifurcation set in the mass space is a simple closed continuous curve.
+It is also worth mentioning that Figueras, Tucker and Zgliczynski (\cite{FTZ2024}, 2024) gave an alternative proof of the degeneracy, bifurcation and enumeration for planar circular restricted $4$-body problem due to Barros and Leandro.

 Xia (\cite{Xia1991},1991) estimated the numbers of central configurations for some open sets of positive masses by using the method of analytical continuation or implicit function theorem.
 Interestingly, the bifurcations of central configurations may occur at collisions between two zero masses.
-Roberts (\cite{Roberts2025}, 2025) recently proved the uniqueness of convex kite central configurations by using tools from differential topology and computational algebraic geometry.
-He also investigated concave kite central configurations, including degenerate examples and bifurcations.
+Degeneracy and bifurcations of various special central configurations were studied by Leandro (\cite{Leandro2003}, 2003) and Roberts (\cite{Roberts2025}, 2025).
 Wang (\cite{Wang2025}, 2025) also studied the degeneracy of central configuration in full space.
-Liu and Xie (\cite{Liu2025}, 2025) established the existence of bifurcations in symmetric configurations with two pairs of equal masses.
-Building on the results of \cite{Santoprete2015}, their work shows that a central configuration may serve as a degenerate central configuration in the full space while appearing as a regular central configuration in a restricted subspace.
-Moreover, a central configuration may also act as a degenerate central configuration both in the full space and within a subspace.
-Therefore, it is necessary to investigate whether a central configuration constitutes a degenerate configuration in the full configuration space.